 Various criminal offences for anyone who knowingly or recklessly acquires, discloses or retains personal data without the consent of the data controller (the employer).

-How will it affect organizations?
+How will it affect organisations?

-The law has an impact on all the areas of business not just Payroll.

-Needless to say data of employees is affected.

-Employers process a lot of personal data about employees for different reasons.
+- impact on all the areas of business not just Payroll - personal data of employees is affected - employers process a lot of personal data about employees for different reasons